Dali Kingdom: Ajall Shams al-Din Omar

-In 1274, Ajall Shams al-Din Omar was assigned by Kublai to stabilize Yunnan.
 He instituted a native chieftain system that came to be known as tusi which assigned ranks and posts to native chieftains.
 Under this institution of "rule based on native customs" the locals retained much of their autonomy with the exception of three obligations.
 One, they would provide surrendered troops to the Yuan government.
 Two, local chieftains would provide tribute to the Yuan court.
 Three, they would follow the rules of appointment, succession, promotion, degradation, reward, and punishment of native chieftains created by the Yuan court.